motu-tool/mOTUs/README.md

     Summary:
-        The classify command in mOTUs takes a list of genome sequence files as input and assigns these genomes to existing mOTUs in the database.
+        The classify command takes a list of genome sequence files as input and assigns these genomes to existing mOTUs in the database.